build-week-foodie-fun/Android/README.md

 <img src="updatedprofile.png" alt="profile" width="360px">

-If the user clicks on the "+" it will add a new food entry.
+If the user clicks on the "+" button on the Homepage, it will add a new food entry.
 The New Entry will open.

 <img src="updatednewfoodentry.png" alt="newfoodentry" width="360px">